-- 1) Vertical use of Biohole in soil Inseptisol is effective for plants with root depths of up to 30 cm but it still takes more than 60^{th} days for soil nutrient enhancement to reach above 2000 uS/cm. - 2) Use of Horizontal Biohole is effective in plants with a root depth of up to 25 cm, but it also takes more than 60^{th} days for the increase in soil nutrients to reach above 2000 uS/cm. - 3) Soil surface Inseptisol is less effective at storing soil nutrients, but it is still quite effective for long-term plants with medium and deep roots, increasing soil nutrient value can be controlled by increasing the length of the depth and diameter of the biohole.
+1 Vertical use of Biohole on gromosol soils is effective in plants with root depths of up to 30 cm, but it still takes more than 60th days for soil nutrient enhancement to reach above 2000 uS/cm.

+2 Use of Horizontal Biohole is effective in plants with a root depth of up to 24 cm, but it also takes more than $60^{\rm th}$ days for soil nutrient enhancement to reach above 2000 uS/cm.

+3 Soil surface gromosol is not effective in storing soil nutrients, but it is still quite effective for long-term plants with medium and deep rooted plants, the increase in soil nutrient value can be controlled through the depth and diameter of the biohole.